yvolk/signpost/README.md

 Google Android
 ------------
 *IMPORTANT: Do NOT use the DefaultOAuth`*` implementations on Android, since there's a bug in Android's java.net.HttpURLConnection that keeps it from working with some service providers.
-Instead, use the CommonsHttpOAuth`*` classes, since they are meant to be used with Apache Commons HTTP (that's what Android uses for HTTP anyway).*
+Instead, use the CommonsHttpOAuth`*` classes, since they are meant to be used with [Apache HttpComponents](http://hc.apache.org/) (previously called "Apache Commons HTTP").
+That's what was used before Android v.6 for HTTP anyway.*

+If you are targeting Android 6 (API 23) and newer, you have to use repackaged [Android port of Apache HttpClient](https://github.com/smarek/httpclient-android) and the new Signpost extension: [signpost-httpclient-android](https://github.com/yvolk/signpost/tree/master/signpost-httpclient-android).
+The *signpost-httpclient-android* is used in [AndStatus social networking client](https://github.com/andstatus/andstatus), see ready to use jar file [here](https://github.com/andstatus/andstatus/tree/master/app/libs).

-Signpost is already used in several applications running on Android, Google's software stack for mobile devices.
+Signpost is used in several applications running on Android, Google's software stack for mobile devices.
 In fact, Signpost has already signed thousands of HTTP requests at this very moment, as it is an integral part of [Qype Radar](http://www.qype.co.uk/go-mobile), our geo-sensitive mobile application for Android that finds the best places near you.

 OAuth Service Providers
 ------------